-- 1. Record a diffraction pattern of the GaAs substrate of the specimen provided to you (see Fig. 5).
+- 1. Record a diffraction pattern of the GaAs substrate of the specimen provided to you.
 Chose a camera length that allows at least three diffraction orders to be recorded on the CCD camera.
-Position the specimen relative to the SAA as shown in Fig. 6 (bottom-left). - 2.
+Position the specimen relative to the SAA as shown in Fig 6 (bottom-left). - 2.
 Using the same camera length, record a diffraction pattern of the layer on top of the GaAs substrate.
-Position the specimen relative to the SAA as shown in Fig. 6 (bottom-right). - 3.
-For both recordings, measure the distance of at least eight diffraction spots closest to the non-diffracted beam by using the measure tool of the Image processing
+Position the specimen relative to the SAA as shown in Fig 6 (bottom-right).

-Figure 5: Diagram showing how the TEM lamella was prepared from the substrate and thin film: The sample to be used for this experiment was prepared in cross section.
+- Figure 5: Diagram showing how the TEM lamella was prepared from the substrate and thin film: The sample to be used for this experiment was prepared in cross section.
 This means that the layer system is finally viewed edge-on.
 The preparation steps include mechanical thinning and final Ar+ ion milling.
 This carefully chosen strategy results in a wedge-shape of the area transmittable to the 200 keV electrons.
 Moreover, four regions are generated where the layer system can be observed.
-One of those areas is marked in blue.
+One of those areas is marked in blue. - 3.
+Measure the distance of the four linearly independent reflections closest to the undiffracted beam relative to the position of the undiffracted beam.